Skip to Content

 • Don’t shout at your German Shepherd when he or she is suffering from separation anxiety.
 This can increase the nervousness.

 • Don’t confuse fear with separation anxiety.
-Sometimes, there can only be one trigger point to address and this can get them rid of fear.
+Sometimes, there can only be one trigger point to address, and this can get them rid of fear.
 However, separation anxiety isn’t the same.

 • Don’t force your German Shepherd to cooperate and recover rapidly.
 Every dog takes his own pace to recover.

 • Don’t underestimate the potential of training.
-It can reduce boredom, sensitize your absence, and also promote coping skills of your German Shepherd.
+It can reduce boredom, sensitize your absence, and also promote the coping skills of your German Shepherd.

-German Shepherd Separation Anxiety Training
+Separation Anxiety Training and Tips

 If your German Shepherd suffers from severe separation anxiety or you have adopted a rescue with clear signs of this psychological problem, and the above recommendations are clearly not working, it may be time to start more advanced separation anxiety training.
-So, can you train separation anxiety out of a German Shephard?

-Interestingly, I found some recent research suggesting that understanding the root cause of separation anxiety could be the key to effective treatment.
 The research conducted by a team of scientists at the University of Lincoln, UK, stated that separation-related behavior (SRB) should be seen as a symptom of inherent frustrations instead of a diagnosis.

 Scientists identified four main forms of distress suffered by dogs in the study: